makerdao/community/governance/polls/Spark Liquidity Layer Base - Increase PSM3 Rate Limits - February 10, 2025.md

 Additional information about the Governance process can be found in the [Operational Manual](https://manual.makerdao.com).

-To add current and upcoming votes to your calendar, please see the [Sky Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).
+To add current and upcoming votes to your calendar, please see the [Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).